MyZenKey/sp-sdk-ios/README.md

 1. Retrieve the source code.
 We recommend adding it as a [submodule](#pre-release-git-access), but you may also copy the source into a directory manually.

-1. Add `CarriersSharedAPI.xcodeproj` to your application's Xcode project.
+1. Add `ZenKeySDK.xcodeproj` to your application's Xcode project.

 1. After adding the project, confirm that the deployment targets are less than or equal to your deployment target.

 1. View your project's "Embedded Binaries" under your project's "General" panel.
-Add the `CarriersSharedAPI` framework.
+Add the `ZenKeySDK` framework.
 Be sure to select the corresponding framework for the platform you are targeting (the iOS framework for an iOS target).

 1. Build and run to ensure that everything is working correctly.